Reading Time: 15 minutes

 New York Real Estate Trends and Market Overview

-The New York real estate market was robust in 2021 and 2022.
+The New York real estate trends was robust in 2021 and 2022.
 In 2023, real estate listings and sales are facing a downward trend.
 Homeowners are holding on to their properties until market conditions change.
 As a result, home inventory is low.

 The outflux of population from the Empire State and the Big Apple isn’t helping.
 In 2022, over 500,000 residents left the city for greener pastures.
 New York City saw one of the biggest losses in population since the pandemic began.
 The exodus, albeit now slow, continued this year.